chg-training/chg-training-resources/docs/statistical_modelling/regression_modelling/README.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Statistical modelling I - regression
+# Modelling statistical association with regression

 Welcome!
 This folder contains tutorials on modelling using regression.
 To get started, go [here](./linear_regression_1.md).